Best Hotels in Bangkok: Riverside Luxury to Boutique Shophouses (2026)

 Price: THB 2,000–5,000/night (~€53–133) | Location: Sukhumvit Soi 57

-The SALIL is Bangkok’s most praised boutique at this price point — the extraordinary design (a 12-floor hotel where every floor has a different design concept), the excellent rooftop pool with Sukhumvit views, and the genuinely personalized service.
+The SALIL is one of Bangkok’s most praised boutiques at this price point — the striking design (a 12-floor hotel where every floor has a different design concept), the excellent rooftop pool with Sukhumvit views, and genuinely personalized service.
 Outstanding value.

 Praya Palazzo — Chao Phraya Boutique